LucasBullen/Project-Provisioning-Protocol/README.md

  * :arrow_left: [Result](#provision-instructions-result)

 ## Base Protocol
-The communication between the interface and the provisioner uses [JSON RCP v2.0](http://www.jsonrpc.org/specification)
+The communication between the interface and the provisioner uses [JSON RCP v2.0](http://www.jsonrpc.org/specification).
+The descirption of the base protocol is that same as the one for the Language Server Protocol and can be found in [the "Base Protocol" section of the Language Server Protocol specification](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#base-protocol).

-// TODO: explain the messaging process, error messages, json structure

 ## Project Provisioning Protocol
 ### <a name="initialize"></a>Initialize